justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Cyclone checks the amount of free memory as part of its cooperation code.
 A major GC cycle is started if the amount of free memory dips below a threshold.
 The goal is to run major collections infrequently, but at the same time we want to prevent unnecessary allocations.

 ## Lazy Sweeping

-TODO: WIP, entire lazy sweep paper is below. need to revise, relocate as needed.

-Cyclone uses a concurrent mark-sweep garbage collection algorithm [described in detail here](Garbage-Collector.md).
-But there are still some basic improvements to the mark-sweep algorithm that can be made.
-One such improvement suggested by the [Garbage Collection Handbook](#references) is lazy sweeping.
+A fundamental mark-sweep optimization suggested by the [Garbage Collection Handbook](#references) is lazy sweeping.

-The basic idea is that instead of having the collector thread sweep the entire heap at once when tracing is finished, each mutator thread will sweep its own heap incrementally as part of allocation.
-When no more free space is available to meet a request the allocator will check to see if there are unswept heap pages, and if so, the mutator will pick one and sweep it to free up space.
+In a simple mark-sweep collector the entire heap is swept at once when tracing is finished.
+Instead with lazy sweeping each mutator thread will sweep its own heap incrementally as part of allocation.
+When no more free space is available to meet a request the allocator will check to see if there are unswept heap pages, and if so, the mutator will pick a page and sweep it to free up space.
 This amortizes the cost of sweeping.

-The main goal of this process is to improve performance through:
+Performance is improved in several ways:

 - Better Locality - Heap slots tend to be used soon after they are swept and sweep only needs to visit a small part of the heap.
 This allows programs to make better use of the processor cache.
 - Thread-Local Data - There is no need to lock the heap for allocation or sweeping since both operations are performed by the same thread.
 - Reduced Complexity - According to [[1]](#references) the algorithmic complexity of mark-sweep is reduced to be proportional to the size of the live data in the heap instead of the whole heap, similar to a copying collector.
 Lazy sweeping will perform best when most of the heap is empty.

-In the latest version of Cyclone Scheme (0.9) we have modified major GC to use lazy sweeping.
-We discuss the changes required to the existing GC, present results, and consider next steps.

-# Terms

-- Collector - A thread running the garbage collection code.
-The collector is responsible for coordinating and performing most of the work for major garbage collections.
-- GC - Garbage collector.
-- Heap - A section of dynamic memory managed by the garbage collector.
-The heap is not stored as a single contiguous block but rather is broken up into a series of pages.
-- Mutator - A thread running user (or "application") code; there may be more than one mutator running concurrently.
-- Root - During tracing the collector uses these objects as the starting point to find all reachable data.
-- Sweep - A phase of garbage collection where the heap - either the whole heap or a subset - is scanned and any unused slots are made available for new allocations.
-- Tracing - A phase of garbage collection that visits and marks all live objects on the heap.
-This is done by starting from a set of "root" objects and iteratively following references to child objects.
+This section describes several related changes to our collector that were required to support lazy sweeping.

-# Marking Objects
+### Marking Objects

-## Tri-color Marking

-Before this change, an object could be marked using any of the following colors to indicate the status of its memory:

-  - Blue - Unallocated memory.
-  - Red - An object on the stack.
-  - White - Heap memory that has not been scanned by the collector.
-  - Gray - Objects marked by the collector that may still have child objects that must be marked.
-  - Black - Objects marked by the collector whose immediate child objects have also been marked.

-Only objects marked as white, gray, or black participate in major collections:

-- White objects are freed during the sweep state.
-White is sometimes also referred to as the clear color.
-- Gray is never explicitly assigned to an object.
-Instead, objects are grayed by being added to lists of gray objects awaiting marking.
-This improves performance by avoiding repeated passes over the heap to search for gray objects.
-- Black objects survive the collection cycle.
-Black is sometimes referred to as the mark color as live objects are ultimately marked black.

-After a major GC is completed the collector thread swaps the values of the black and white color.
-This simple optimization avoids having to revisit any objects while allowing the next cycle to start with a fresh set of white objects.

-## Requirements for Lazy Sweeping

 The current set of colors is insufficient for lazy sweeping because parts of the heap may not be swept during a collection cycle.
 Thus an object that is really garbage could accidentally be assigned the black color.